zhaozheng-shen/Recommendation-Prediction-of-Clothing-Reviews/README.md

 # Recommendation Prediction of Clothing Reviews
+Machine Learning Final Project, University of Pennsylvania

 Used seven traditional ML methods and two deep models for this supervised binary classification problem.

 Compared each model based on ROC curves and visualized results in the final report.